Port Wine 101: A Beginner's Guide to Three Top Styles

 “The wines become jewels,” says Lígia Marques of Sogrape, whose portfolio includes Douro’s Sandeman winery, “and are the lovely result of men and women who take good care of what nature gives them.”

-Travel writer Rick Steves says that the production of port remains a labor of love.
-“Grapes are still generally picked by hand and crushed the traditional way — by foot — since machines are unable to achieve high-quality results,” says Steves.
+Travel writer Rick Steves says that port production remains a labor of love.
+“Grapes are still generally picked by hand and crushed the traditional way — by foot — since machines cannot achieve high-quality results,” says Steves.

 From Grapes to Port: The Fortification Process

-After fermentation, most producers transfer their Port wine to their cellars (known as lodges) in the city of Porto, a three or four hours drive away and closer to the sea, where the humidity is ideal for aging the wines.
-Porto is a beautiful city to explore and visitors are welcome at many of the lodges for tastings and tours, which I highly recommend.
+After fermentation, most producers transfer their Port wine to their cellars (known as lodges) in the city of Porto, a three or four hours drive away.
+Porto is closer to the sea, and the humidity is ideal for aging the wines.
+Porto is a beautiful city to explore, and visitors are welcome at many of the lodges for tastings and tours, which I highly recommend.

 Three Styles of Port

-Within the three categories of Port wine, Ruby, Tawny and White, there are more than one style, each with their own labeling, so it can be frustrating as a consumer to know and remember all the different kinds.
+Within the three categories—Ruby, Tawny, and White—there is more than one style, each with its own labeling.
+It can be frustrating for a consumer to know and remember the many different kinds.

-But, for starters, if you have a good understanding of the three basic types, you should be able to comfortably walk into a wine shop or restaurant and make a selection,or at the very least be able to ask the salesperson or waiter questions based on your budding knowledge.
+But, for starters, if you understand the three basic types well, you should be able to comfortably walk into a wine shop or restaurant and make a selection,or at the very least, ask the salesperson or waiter questions based on your budding knowledge.

 Ruby Port